jonifreeman/ajatusasana.fi/en/me.markdown

 My holistic science-and yoga-based educationaly service combines scientific (psychological, sociological and fysiological-anatomical) knowledge of being a person-in-societywith sensitive embodied intuitive knowledge and ideology-free yoga.

+My motto: Thoughts can be your friends.
+Asanas help you in the process.

 [CV](cv.html)